Ten mules, one rule: ginger beer, citrus, ice, copper mug.

 The Mezcal Mule

 The smokiest Mule of the bunch.
-Why you are pouring this tonight The smokiest Mule of the bunch.
-Mezcal in place of vodka turns the drink into a…
+Why you are pouring this tonight The Mezcal Mule is the smokiest member of a family that did not previously have a…

 Read the recipe →